egovernments/municipal-services/tradelicense-calculator/LOCALSETUP.md

 # Local Setup

-To setup the tl-calculator in your local system, clone the [Muncipal Service repository](https://github.com/egovernments/municipal-services).
+To setup the tradelicense-calculator in your local system, clone the [Muncipal Service repository](https://github.com/egovernments/municipal-services).

 ## Dependencies